luau-lang/rfcs/docs/syntax-named-function-type-returns.md

 ## Design

 This proposal mirrors the existing named function type argument syntax and allows it to be used in return position.
-This allows returned tuples to be annotated with their contents.
+This allows returned values to be annotated with their contents.

 This is added to all locations where return types can be defined:
 ```Lua